By the end of this session, you will be able to:

 Reflection (10 minutes)

-In your original FitLit Pairs, get with another pair and discuss what it was like to structure your code around objects when first building FitLit, and when refactoring another group’s FitLit.
+In your Whats Cookin’ Pairs, get with another pair and discuss what it was like to structure your code around objects when first building the project, and when refactoring another group’s FitLit.
 Focus specifically on:

 - What didn’t we teach you, that would have been helpful to know?

-- How did you/your assigned FitLit project stray from the class structure that the spec outlined, if at all?
+- How did your paired project / your assigned refactor tractor project stray from the class structure that the spec outlined, if at all?
 Why did you do that?

-- How did what you built compare to what you received for your group project?
+- How did what you built compare to what you received for your refactor tractor project?
 What similarities/differences did you notice?

 - Are there any different approaches you might take to structuring your code now if given a similar project?

 Take a few minutes to go through the readings listed below.
 Take note of your thoughts and questions as you read.
 Make a habit of condensing and paraphrasing what you read.
 As you finish each section or page, how well can you explain key terms and ideas without reproducing the author’s words?
 You will have an opportunity to discuss your findings within your small group.